5 June 2019

 - possible safety implications relating to fuels meeting the 0.50% limit.

 Lloyd's Register encourages shipowners and operators to review these guidelines in preparation for the 1 January 2020 compliance deadline.
 A FONAR template is available on our Sulphur 2020 web page.

-MEPC 74 also agreed other guidelines, which are related to the sulphur limit reduction but not yet published by IMO, as follows:
+MEPC 74 also agreed other guidelines, which are related to the sulphur limit reduction, as follows: